MichaelHelgesen/100daysofcode/R3Log.md

 # R3 Log

+### D055 #100DaysOfCode - 24.6.18

+* Tried different methods and variants of objects to see what could work best, and to make the code better.
+* Added new JS files to keep functions separated from other code.
+* Added HTML to subpage.
+* Managed to retrieve from and add to the program that the subpage pointed to.

+**Total:**  2 h

+**Thoughts:** More progress.
+This is going much faster that anticipated.
+I did spent a great amount of time today to test out different things with objects.
+But that was to learn and test different approaches.

 ### D054 #100DaysOfCode - 23.6.18

 * Set up third party library UUID, to get random ID-number for each program.
 Used as a unique identifier.